Texas school system closes after 2 teachers die of COVID-19

 “We have not found any correlation” between the two deaths, Bottelberghe said.
 “They were at two different grade levels even though they worked under the same content area, but we have recognized that there has been an increase in spread as far as throughout our student body at those two grade levels.”

-In a Monday email, Superintendent Wesley Holt the hope “is that the closure and holiday break will provide those who are positive with the virus or exposed to others with the virus, the time to isolate and recover.
+In a Monday email, Superintendent Wesley Holt said the hope “is that the closure and holiday break will provide those who are positive with the virus or exposed to others with the virus, the time to isolate and recover.
 This closure will also allow time for deep cleaning and sanitizing of all CISD facilities.”

 The rolling seven-day average of new daily COVID-19 cases in Texas was 15,400 cases as of Sunday, according to data from the U.S. Centers for Disease Control and Prevention.
 The rolling seven-day average of daily COVID-19 deaths in Texas was 200 per day.